apache/celeborn-website/docs/user_guide/celeborn_ratis_shell.md

 ## Setting up the Celeborn ratis-shell

-Since Celeborn directly introduce the ratis-shell into the project, users don't need to set up ratis-shell env from ratis repo.
+Celeborn directly introduce the ratis-shell into the project, users don't need to set up ratis-shell env from ratis repo.
 Usr can directly download the Celeborn source tarball from [Download](https://celeborn.apache.org/download/#security) and build the Celeborn accoriding to [build_and_test](https://celeborn.apache.org/community/contributor_guide/build_and_test/) or just down load the bin tarball from [Download](https://celeborn.apache.org/download/#security) to get the binary package `apache-celeborn-<VERSION>-bin.tgz`.